W3 Wine School

 Wine Fermentation

-Before bottling, wines must undergo some clarification and stabilization to remove solids, sediment, and microbial contaminants.
-This may include dead yeast cells (lees), bacteria, tartrates, proteins, pectins, various tannins and other compounds, as well as pieces of grape skin, pulp and stems.
+Before bottling, the wine must undergo some clarification and stabilization to remove solids, sediment, and microbial contaminants.
+This may include dead yeast cells (lees), bacteria, tartrates, proteins, pectins, tannins and other compounds, as well as pieces of grape skin, pulp and stems.

 Clarification stabilizes the wine and improves its clarity.